appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 !!! warning

-    This method currently works over `devicectl` for iOS 17+.
+    This method currently works over `devicectl` for iOS 17+ with Xcode 15+.
 This may not work for tvOS 17+.

 ## Capabilities